lightning/bolts/02-peer-protocol.md

 #### Requirements

+A sending node:
-A sending node MUST set `per_commitment_secret` to the secret used to generate keys for the previous commitment transaction, MUST set `next_per_commitment_point` to the values for its next commitment transaction.
+  - MUST set `per_commitment_secret` to the secret used to generate keys for the previous commitment transaction.
+  - MUST set `next_per_commitment_point` to the values for its next commitment transaction.

+A receiving node:
-A receiving node MUST check that `per_commitment_secret` generates the previous `per_commitment_point`, and MUST fail if it does not.
-A receiving node MAY fail if the `per_commitment_secret` was not generated by the protocol in [BOLT #3](03-transactions.md#per-commitment-secret-requirements).
+  - MUST check that `per_commitment_secret` generates the previous `per_commitment_point`,
+    - and MUST fail the channel if it does not.
+  - if the `per_commitment_secret` was not generated by the protocol in [BOLT #3](03-transactions.md#per-commitment-secret-requirements):
+    - MAY fail the channel.

+A node:
-Nodes MUST NOT broadcast old (revoked) commitment transactions; doing so will allow the other node to seize all the funds.
-Nodes SHOULD NOT sign commitment transactions unless it is about to broadcast them (due to a failed connection), to reduce this risk.
+  - MUST NOT broadcast old (revoked) commitment transactions: doing so will allow the other node to seize all channel funds.
+  - SHOULD NOT sign commitment transactions, unless it's about to broadcast them (due to a failed connection), to reduce the above risk.

 ### Updating Fees: `update_fee`

 An `update_fee` message is sent by the node which is paying the Bitcoin fee.
-Like any update, it is first committed to the receiver's commitment transaction, then (once acknowledged) committed to the sender's.
-Unlike an HTLC, `update_fee` is never closed, simply replaced.
+Like any update, it is first committed to the receiver's commitment transaction and then (once acknowledged) committed to the sender's.
+Unlike an HTLC, `update_fee` is never closed but simply replaced.

-There is a possibility of a race: the recipient can add new HTLCs before it receives the `update_fee`, and the sender may not be able to afford the fee on its own commitment transaction once the `update_fee` is acknowledged by the recipient.
+There is a possibility of a race, as the recipient can add new HTLCs before it receives the `update_fee`.
+Under this circumstance, the sender may not be able to afford the fee on its own commitment transaction, once the `update_fee` is finally acknowledged by the recipient.
 In this case, the fee will be less than the fee rate, as described in [BOLT #3](03-transactions.md#fee-payment).

 The exact calculation used for deriving the fee from the fee rate is